-This is Malta's most prized monument to the glorious epoch of the Knights of St John.
-It was originally the Conventual Church of the Order, the focus of religious ritual and obedient service dedicated to St John, who is patron saint of the Order.
-In St John’s Square, the surrounding space allows a full view of its somewhat austere façade giving the impression of strength and solidity, of a forthright and noble purpose.
+St. John's Co-Cathedral is Malta's most prized monument to the glorious epoch of the Knights of St. John.
+It was originally the Conventual Church of the Order, the focus of religious ritual and obedient service dedicated to St. John, who is patron saint of the Order.
+In St. John’s Square, the surrounding space allows a full view of its somewhat austere façade giving the impression of strength and solidity, of a forthright and noble purpose.

 Once within the portals there is the overwhelming surprise of high Baroque, a starling contrast to the somber exterior.
-It’s a blaze of colour, a cornucopia of decoration, every inch of the stone walls, arches and columns are carved into embroidered medley of flowers, scrolls, shells, angels, symbols and heraldic emblems, gilded and coloured.
-The floor is paved with marble slabs, each the tomb of a Knight bearing his coat of arms in intricate inlay.
-The crypt beneath the Cathedral contains the tombs of de L’Isle Adam, the Grand Master who brought the Knights to Malta, and de la Valette who led them through the Great Siege of 1565.
+It’s a blaze of colour and a cornucopia of decoration where every inch of the stone walls, arches and columns are carved into an embroidered medley of flowers, scrolls, shells, angels, symbols and heraldic emblems, gilded and coloured.
+The floor is paved with marble slabs, each with a tomb of a Knight bearing his coat of arms in intricate inlay.
+The crypt beneath the Cathedral contains the tombs of de L’Isle Adam, the Grand Master who brought the Knights to Malta, and De La Valette who led them through the Great Siege of 1565.

-The adjacent museum relates solely to the history of St John’s when it was the conventual church of the Order, It contains silver, sacred church vestments and beautiful scripted and illustrated choral books.
+The adjacent museum relates solely to the history of St. John’s when it was the conventual church of the Order, It contains silver, sacred church vestments and beautiful scripted and illustrated choral books.
 Most of the treasury’s priceless riches were plundered by Napoleon’s troops in 1798.
 Fortunately the unique collection of Flemish tapestries was spared.
-There are 14 pieces, all in mint condition; they were the gift of Grand Master Ramon Perellos at the beginning of the 18th century.
+There are 14 pieces, all in mint condition which were the gift of Grand Master Ramon Perellos at the beginning of the 18th century.

 Stiletto heels and narrow heeled shoes are not permitted on the inlaid marble floor of St John’s cathedral.